Jencke/audiotoolbox/doc/source/user_guide.rst

 >>> signal = audio.Signal(n_channels=(2, 3), duration=1, fs=48000)

-Per default, modifications are always applied to all channels at the same time.
+By default, modifications are always applied to all channels at the same time.
 The following two lines thus add 1 to all samples in both channels:

 >>> signal = audio.Signal(n_channels=2, duration=1, fs=48000)
 >>> signal += 1